 What we do know is that treatment for anxiety in children is increasing, and as more prescriptions are written for Xanax, more of the drug will end up on the street and in the hands of those using recreationally rather than as a therapy and treatment for their mental health.

 Similar to the way in which the opioid crisis has touched parts of the UK, the United States isn’t totally insulated from an increase in Xanax use.
 In fact, the issue in the US, while not as widespread, may be more dangerous, as the Huffington Post reports that teens are mixing Xanax and other benzos with alcohol and opioids, a combination that can be lethal.

 The US has also seen a rise in anxiety in recent decades, which experts say could be due to the internet and, more specifically, social media.

 According to the Washington Post, being constantly connected and in communication with others all over the globe may be a bane to teens’ mental health as it becomes very easy to compare themselves to their peers, adding stress to a time where mental instability is already very common.

 Do you know someone abusing Xanax or using it for recreational purposes?
-Contact the Florida House Experience to find out how to seek the help you or your loved one needs.
+Contact FHE Health to find out how to seek the help you or your loved one needs.